atsirc/legendary-happiness/README.md

 # legendary-happiness

-Schowcase project using Magic the Gathering's rules file to generate a hyperlinked page.
+Schowcase project using the rules file for Magic the Gathering to generate a hyperlinked page.
+Actual working version: https://dfdkl.com/magic/